vanrijlab/piRNAClusterAnnotation/README.md

 After annotation of the piRNA clusters, the clusters can be visually inspected using IGV or the UCSC Genome browser.
-Here is an example of a piRNA cluster in *Ae. albopictus*:
+Here is an example of a piRNA cluster in *Ae. albopictus* (SWKY01000101:21730-118879):

 ![piRNACluster_example](https://github.com/vanrijlab/General/assets/29331754/df1d78b8-446b-466e-a2ca-98fc913adc4b)